Josiah1/secular-eq/README.md

 ## 📧 Contact

-For questions, please submit an Issue or send email to: your.email@example.com
+For questions, please submit an Issue on GitHub.